Telefonica/check-spdx-headers/.github/CONTRIBUTING.md

 This project uses [Semantic Versioning](https://semver.org/).
 The version number is defined in the `package.json` file.
 The version number must be updated in the `package.json` file before creating a new release.

-> [!WARNING]
+> [!IMPORTANT]
-> The `check-and-comment` composite action version must be always updated before creating a new release.
-This is because the action itself can't be referenced locally when it is used in a external workflow.
-So, the reference to the action (`Telefonica/check-spdx-headers@x`) must always point to the latest released version.
-For example:
-> If the version in the package.json file is `1.0.0`, the reference to the action in the composite action must be `Telefonica/check-spdx-headers@v1.0.0` before tagging the release. __Note that this would lead to an error when running the PR check, because the action is not published yet.
-But this is the expected behavior, so, the action should be changed to the PR branch when opening a PR, and changed to the released version before tagging the release.__
+> Before opening a PR, a new tag must be created in the repository with a beta version.
+This is because the composite action is used in the PR check, and the action must be referenced in the PR.
+The action can't be referenced locally, so it must be referenced by a tag.
+The tag must be created in the format `vX.Y.Z-beta.N`, where `X.Y.Z` is the version in the package.json file, and `N` is the beta version.
+For example, if the version in the package.json file is `1.0.0`, the tag must be `v1.0.0-beta.1`.
+This beta version must be defined in the `check-and-comment` composite action in the PR branch and in the package.json file.
+The beta version must be removed before tagging the release, as described below.

 ## Release process